Trauma & the Holidays: Navigating Difficult Emotions

 You don’t have to pretend to feel festive.

-Give yourself permission to feel exactly what’s here, even if it’s grief, irritation, numbness, or ambivalence.
+Give yourself permission to feel what’s actually here, even if it’s grief, irritation, numbness, or ambivalence.

 Try: